duozhanggithub/Python-REST-APIs-with-Flask-Docker-MongoDB-and-AWS/README.md

 # Python-REST-APIs-with-Flask-Docker-MongoDB-and-AWS

-# This course use ubuntu for demo, so summarize some of the common Linux commands here
+# Used ubuntu for demo, so summarize some of the common Linux commands here

 ls: list files in a directory